the main vine, not the loose one.

 exactly what I am thinking.
 The Māori language is a metaphor.

-When the NZC was crafted someone or group decided this
+When the NZC was crafted someone or some-group decided this

 whakatauki was most appropriate to mathematics.
 Choosing the